Back to Blog

 Five-Step Action Management:

-1. Capture commitments at session end
+1. Capture tasks at session end

 3. Send pre-session reminders

-4. Review completion at next session
+4. Review at next session

-5. Address barriers and adjust support
+5. Fix barriers and adjust support

 Communication Excellence